ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Related Work

-\paragraph{Graph-augmented LM training.} Several recent works have used hyperlinks or citation graphs to inform language model (LM) training.
-SPECTER \cite{cohanSPECTERDocumentlevelRepresentation2020a} contrastively fine-tunes a language model to produce document embeddings: the positive and negative examples for a triplet loss are selected according to citation graph edges.
-LinkBERT \cite{yasunagaLinkBERTPretrainingLanguage2022} uses citation or link graphs to assemble training samples for a masked language model, pairing anchor texts with texts from the same contiguous document, linked documents, or random documents.
-In addition to the standard masked language modeling training objective, it uses an auxiliary document relation prediction (DRP) objective, which classifies the relation of the two text segments in the input.
-SciNCL \cite{ostendorff2022neighborhood} relaxes a discrete citation graph into a continuous domain with nearest-neighbor sampling.
-Unlike in the joint-embedding case, these models represent documents or authors not directly, but as pooled LM outputs.
+Another line of work uses information from graph structures to inform finetuning or further training of PLMs.
+SPECTER \citep{cohanSPECTERDocumentlevelRepresentation2020a} contrastively finetunes a language model by augmenting it with a measure of inter-node relatedness, with positive and negative examples for a triplet loss selected according to citation graph edges.
+LinkBERT \citep{yasunagaLinkBERTPretrainingLanguage2022} uses a graph structure to assemble training samples for a masked language model, pairing anchor texts with texts from contiguous, linked, or random documents, and uses an auxiliary document relation prediction (DRP) objective.
+SciNCL \citep{ostendorffNeighborhoodContrastiveLearning2022} relaxes a discrete citation graph into a continuous domain with nearest-neighbor sampling.
+SocialBERT \citep{karpovSocialBERTTransformersOnline2022a} and LMSOC \citep{kulkarniLMSOCApproachSocially2021} condition or augment the inputs to PLMs with frozen node representations that the model can attend over.
+The models these methods learn produce text embeddings for documents, but do not also generate text-informed node representations.